Toronto District School Board

 Children up to six years old are more sensitive to the effects of lead because they are still developing, and their small bodies can absorb lead more easily than adults.
 That is why the legislation is written for schools and childcares.
 Buildings that house a full-time childcare or an alternative school for students under the age of 18 are required to be tested.

+Any exceedance is reported to the Ministry of Environment, Conservation and Parks immediately and addressed and investigated in accordance with the legislation and in consultant with Toronto Public Health.
 The TDSB ensures a safe drinking water source is available within the school while individual fixture exceedances are being investigated or addressed.

 Based on sampling results specific to your school, there are three options: